indico/indico/doc/guides/VideoServicesGuides/EventManager/EventManager.rst

 - *Last modified on* : this shows the last time that the booking information was modified.

-- *Linked to* : this is the link of the room: the event, a session or a contribution.
+- *Linked to* : this is the link of the vidyo room: it can be the event, a session or a contribution.

 Also, in case of problems, there will be information in red in the details.
 More on that in section